 As you get older, you may be asking yourself, what is the best life insurance after age 60?
 I am at that point in my life.
-I’m sixty-two, and a term life insurance policy that I have had for years is getting too expensive.
+I’m sixty-three, and a term life insurance policy that I have had for years is getting too expensive.
 I am a financial advisor too, and I have a sixty-four-year-old client in a similar situation.
 He has a twenty-year policy that I helped him buy nineteen years ago, and it is expiring within the following year.

 My client and I both want to continue our life insurance, but mine is overpriced, and his is terminating.
 So if your life insurance is increasing in cost or ending, know that you are not alone.
 The good news is that there is a way to find the best life insurance after age 60.
 In this article, I will walk you through the process of how I kept my life insurance.
 And I want to share with you how I helped my client get new life insurance at age sixty-four.